Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         be used, for example, when the ingest source and receiving entity fall under common administration.
-     7. As compatibility profile for the TLS encryption the ingest source SHOULD support the mozzilla intermediate compatibility profile [=MozillaTLS=].
+     7. As compatibility profile for the TLS encryption the ingest source SHOULD support the Mozilla intermediate compatibility profile [=MozillaTLS=].
      8. In case of an authentication error confirmed by an HTTP 403 response, the ingest source SHALL retry establishing the [=Connection=]